By Alison Angold CIDESCO ITEC

 We want the oils that we use to be able to reduce and eliminate odours but also to have anti-bacterial and anti-microbial benefits too so that we can ensure a clean bathroom.
 Add to this the ‘relaxing’ effect that we want also to achieve, then we are asking a lot from our oils!

 The best essential oils to use in the bathroom;

 How to use essential oils for odour elimination in the bathroom

-Again a burner or a diffuser is an ideal way of using essential oils in the bathroom, however a burner is the ideal way as you do not need to plug this in.
+Again a burner or a diffuser is an ideal way of using essential oils in the bathroom, however, a burner is an ideal way as you do not need to plug this in.
 A burner will gently warm the oils to release the aromas.